 As pastor of the same church that civil rights leader Dr. Martin Luther King Jr. preached his ministry of nonviolence during 60's civil rights movement, Rev. Warnock captivated the packed audience as he chastised the elected officials involved in the racist email scandal, and join the chorus of residents, religious groups, politicians, and organizations who demand that those involved issue a public apology.

-The reaction from the audience (and the sense of unease and prompt exit by Mayor Boughton after the speech) to Rev. Warnock critical words should erase any thought in people's minds that this issue is simply going to vanish any time soon.
+The reaction from the audience to Rev. Warnock sharp rebuke of the the city's handling of the matter should erase any thought in people's minds that this level of outrage is going to dissipate any time soon.

 On September 26, 2007, ten plaintiffs filed suit in response to an arrest of aday laborers at a public park in Danbury, Connecticut.
 Plaintiffs amended their complaint on November 26, 2007.